-2. Then, add scallions and jalapenos and stir to combine.
+2. Add scallions and jalapenos and stir to combine.
 If you like some heat, leave the seeds in jalapeno, if not, remove them.
 Continue to cook corned beef mixture, stirring occasionally.

-3. Next, add peas and stir to combine.
+3. Add peas and stir to combine.
 Sprinkle entire dish with a couple pinches of salt and pepper.
 Let mixture continue to cook over medium heat for 4 minutes, or until peas are slightly softened.

 4. Gently crack eggs over top of hash.
-Place pan in oven under broiler for 3-5 minutes, depending upon how you like your eggs.
+Place pan under broiler for 3-5 minutes, depending upon how you like your eggs.
 Check eggs after 2 minutes.

-5. Remove pan from oven and sprinkle with fresh dill, with a drizzle of olive oil.
+5. Remove pan from oven and sprinkle with fresh dill and drizzle with a bit of olive oil.
 Serve in skillet family style or spoon onto individual plates.
 Enjoy!